Learning Long-Range Representations with Equivariant Messages

 \paragraph{Long-range message passing} We use the method discussed in \cref{sec:lrmp} to communicate equivariant information beyond the effective interaction cutoff of short-range message passing.
-To minimize computational cost, which is proportional to the number of channels over which Ewald summation is carried out, node features are transformed into low-dimensional charges: The scalar features ${}^M\scaf_i$ are transformed into a single charge $q_i$, and spherical features ${}^M\sphf_i$ are likewise, using a linear transformation followed by a self tensor product, transformed into $\spherical{Q}{l}_i$, typically with a reduced maximum spherical harmonics degree and singular feature dimension.
-Unless otherwise noted, we use $l_{\text{max}}=2$, which yields a total of $10$ charge channels. \footnote{Two with $l{=}0$: one from the scalar features and one from the scalar component of the spherical features.} In the diagram, the combination of all charges is denoted as $\spherical{Q}{l'}_i$ to indicate that the $l{=}0$ channel has been expanded.
-After Ewald summation, which is carried out in parallel across charge channels, the potentials are split into the purely scalar $V_i$ and the spherical $\spherical{V}{l}_i$.
+To minimize computational cost, which is proportional to the number of channels over which Ewald summation is carried out, node features are transformed into low-dimensional charges: The scalar features ${}^M\scaf_i$ are transformed into a single per-atom charge $q_i$, and spherical features ${}^M\sphf_i$ are likewise, using a linear transformation followed by a self tensor product, transformed into $\etQ_{i,l,m}$ with a low $\lrlmax$ and a singular feature dimension.
+Unless otherwise noted, we use $\lrlmax=2$.
+The scalar charge is concatenated with the $l=0$ spherical charge, which yields a total of $10$ charge channels for $\lrlmax=2$.\footnote{Two with $l{=}0$: one from the scalar features and one from the scalar component of the spherical features.} After Ewald summation, which is carried out in parallel across $l$ and $m$, the potentials are split back into the purely scalar $V_i$ and the spherical $\tV_i$.
 The spherical potentials are combined with spherical node features through a tensor product; the spherical norm of the result is concatenated with the scalar potential to update scalar representations.
-We find that using only $p{=}1$, i.e., Coulomb interaction, rather than a set of different exponents, is sufficient in practice.
+We find that using only $p{=}1$, i.e., the Coulomb interaction, rather than a set of different exponents, is sufficient in practice.
+Experiments for $\lrlmax=0,1,2$ can be found in \cref{sec:apx-ablations}.

-\paragraph{Spherical norm} For any set of spherical (equivariant) features, i.e., possessing an index $l$ and for each $l$ a corresponding index $m$ (see \cref{sec:background}), the spherical norm is defined as: